 6. Extending Your Abdominal Muscles.
 Experiment with your abdominal muscles by contracting or expanding your lower abdomen.
 You can do both of these actions just by using the same set of muscles and no other ones.

 7. Extending Your Sphincter Muscles.
-When you move your bowels or urinate, pay attention to what you do with your sphincter muscles, which are normally relaxed but taut.
+When you urinate or move your bowels, pay attention to what you do with your sphincter muscles, which are normally relaxed but taut.
 When you excrete, you extend these muscles and can directly feel that extension.
 Next, try contracting these same muscles.
 Note the difference in the feeling.

 8. Extending Your Diaphragm.
 Feel your diaphragm expand upward and outward when you cough or breathe out sharply.